janewliang/PanelRePROducible/usc/README.md

 Code to validate PanelPRO models on data from the USC-Stanford Hereditary Cancer Panel (HCP) Testing Study<sup>[1](#myfootnote1)</sup>.

 ### Data processing
-- `usc_data/`: Process the HCP data by dropping families where the counselee is a carrier of one or more variants, but not of variants for any of the genes in the model; where the counselee has a variant of uncertain significance (VUS), but not a pathogenic variant for any of the genes in the model; or where the counselee contains missing information.
+- `usc_data/`: Process the HCP data by dropping families where the counselee is a carrier of one or more variants, but not of variants for any of the genes in the model; or where the counselee has a variant of uncertain significance (VUS), but not a pathogenic variant for any of the genes in the model.
 Format the data so that it is ready to be passed into the models.
   - `pp5/`: Contains the file `get_usc_data.R`, which is used to process the HCP data for validation with PanelPRO-5BC.
   - `pp7/`: Contains the file `get_usc_data.R`, which is used to process the HCP data for validation with PanelPRO-7.
   - `pp11/`: Contains the file `get_usc_data.R`, which is used to process the HCP data for validation with PanelPRO-11.